pytest-dev/pytest-bdd/README.rst

 .. code-block:: python

     import re
-    from pytest_bdd import scenario, given, when, then
+    from pytest_bdd import scenario, given, when, then, parsers

     @scenario('arguments.feature', 'Arguments for given, when, thens')